Fr0sT-Brutal/awesome-pascal/README.md

 * [SynCrossPlatformJSON](https://github.com/synopse/mORMot/blob/master/CrossPlatform/SynCrossPlatformJSON.pas).
 High speed cross-platform JSON library, using `TJSONVariant` custom variant type for storage and access.

+## Language
+*Tools for Pascal and other languages*

+* [Next Delphi Yacc & Lex](https://github.com/RomanYankovsky/ndyacclex).
+Parser generator toolset for Delphi.

+* [Abstract Syntax Tree Builder](https://github.com/RomanYankovsky/DelphiAST).
+With DelphiAST you can take real Delphi code and get an abstract syntax tree.
+One unit at time and without a symbol table though.

+* [Castalia-Delphi-Parser](https://github.com/jacobthurman/Castalia-Delphi-Parser).
+These files make up a hand-written high speed parser for the Object Pascal dialect known as "Delphi".
+The original work was done by Martin Waldenburg in the late 1990s, and the project was abandoned sometime before 2003, when I found the code and began working on it.
+I have kept it updated as necessary to work with my project, called "Castalia".

 ## System
 *Low-level helper stuff: memory, threading etc*

 * [FastMM](http://sourceforge.net/projects/fastmm).
 Lightning fast replacement memory manager for Embarcadero Delphi Win32 and Win64 applications that is not prone to memory fragmentation, and supports shared memory without the use of external .DLL files.
 // *Used as stock memory manager since 2006 but in simplified version.
 Provides powerful memory leak/corruption detection instruments.*

-* [OmniThreadLibrary](https://code.google.com/p/omnithreadlibrary).
+* [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary).
 Simple to use threading library for Delphi.
 // *Easy integration of async processes in your app*

-* [ScaleMM](https://code.google.com/p/scalemm).
+* [ScaleMM](https://github.com/andremussche/scalemm).
 Fast scaling memory manager for Delphi

-* [Delphi Detours Library](http://code.google.com/p/delphi-detours-library).
+* [Delphi Detours Library](https://github.com/mahdisafsafi/delphi-detours-library).
 Library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
 // *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*

 * [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
 With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
 Additional hook units allow transparent using of MM engine thus allowing switching MM/WinAPI loading as well as enabling 3rd party dynamic-load DLL interfaces that are unaware of MM (tested with Interbase Express components and Firebird client library).
 MemoryModule is a Pascal port of Joachim Bauch's C MemoryModule.